UT Southwestern Emergency Medicine Visiting Elective Program

 The UT Southwestern Visiting Elective Program reflects our commitment to creating a workforce that will work to alleviate health disparities and ensure exceptional health care to an ever-evolving patient population.

-Diversity, inclusion, and equity are core goals in UT Southwestern’s Department of Emergency Medicine.
 The Department of Emergency Medicine offers the Emergency Medicine Visiting Elective Program.
 The program provides support for fourth-year medical students who are interested in serving an underserved patient population and completing their graduate medical education in emergency medicine at UT Southwestern Medical Center.

-Application deadline: Monday, May 15, 2023
+Application deadline: May 15

 What Scholars Receive

-- $2000 to cover reimbursement of travel costs to and from Dallas, UT Southwestern rotation fees, and housing for the rotation
+• $2000 to cover reimbursement of travel costs to and from Dallas, UT Southwestern rotation fees, and housing for the rotation

-- Unique networking opportunities
+• Unique networking opportunities

 Eligibility

-Eligible participants are full-time, current third-year/ rising fourth-year medical students (MS4 at the time of program participation/rotation) in good standing at accredited U.S. medical schools, who are interested in serving an underserved patient population.
+Eligible participants are full-time, current third-year/rising fourth-year medical students (MS4 at the time of program participation/rotation) in good standing at accredited U.S. medical schools, who are interested in serving an underserved patient population.
 Each student must directly apply to the clinical rotation through the American Association of Medical Colleges’ Visiting Student Learning Opportunities™ (VSLO™/VSAS) program prior to applying for the Visiting Elective Program.

 Application Process